 I woke up to the sound of falling rain and checked the clock.
 The plan was to wake up early and go north.
-Escape the city and it’s tempting arcades that held me captive two nights in a row.
+Escape the city, and it’s tempting arcades that held me captive two nights in a row.

 We were engaged in conversation by the priest shortly after.
-He was keen to know our zodiac signs, to point us to the correct statue for us to pay our respects and possibly, buy an Omamori.
+He was keen to know our zodiac signs, to point us to the right statue for us to pay our respects and possibly, buy an Omamori.
 Like in every temple, the exit was through the talisman shop.

 When we left the complex and walked down through the main path, it was difficult not to look back in awe.
 The ambience was perfect; the gold leaf and greenery that surrounded the buildings paired beautifully with the low mist.
 But when we reached the Shinkyo bridge something unusual happened, the sun came out behind the clouds for a brief moment.
 Rays of sunshine inundated the valley like it was thanking us for visiting.